singular-gpispace/pfd-parallel/README.md

 make install
 ```
 ## Compile PFD
-We are finally in a position to compile the PFD project.
+The PFD project can now be compiled and installed.

-We expect the following variables to be set:
+The following environment variables must be set:
 - `${GPISPACE_REPO}` as path to the repository cloned from Github.
-We need this
+This is
-  for some cmake scripts, amongst other reasons.
+  needed for some cmake scripts, amongst other reasons.
 - `${GPISPACE_INSTALL_DIR}` The install prefix used when compiling and installing
   gpi-space above.
 - `${SINGULAR_INSTALL_DIR}` The install prefix used when compiling and installing